kurogedelic/avonlea/README.md

 # Avonlea

-A tranquil ambient visual scene for norns, inspired by the Lake of Shining Waters.
+A tranquil ambient visual scene for norns, inspired by the Lake of Shining Waters from "Anne of Green Gables".

 > "the Lake of Shining Waters was blue — blue — blue;
 > not the changeful blue of spring, nor the pale azure of summer,